SergeoLacruz/inventree-supplier-panel/README.md

 thing Digikey sends is a currency symbol but no info if $ is USD, AUD or whatever kind of Dollar.
 Mouser does not allow to set the currency.
 Mouser selects the currency automatically based on the country where the request comes from.

+## Working with Farnell
+Farnell shopping carts are not supported but automatic supplier part creation is possible es described below.
+You need a Farnell access key which you enter into the settings.
+Farnell requires a shop (region) to be sand along with the request.
+The currency for the price breaks is calculated based thereon.
+Actually the shop and the currency is based in the code.
+For other countries than Germany this might need to be changed.

 ## Automatically create supplierparts
 The plugin can create supplierparts based on the supplier part number.
 For users with